Quintic algebras over Dedekind domains and their sextic resolvents: Constructing resolvents

 These are all linear maps of $R/\pp$-vector spaces.
 Denote by $f$ the composition of the left two maps and by $g$ the composition of the right two.
 Write $f(1) = \pi(a + bx)$, where $a,b \in R/\pp$.
 Then $g(\epsilon_i) = a\pi\epsilon_i$, since $x\epsilon_i \in \pi Q$.
 Thus $g$ is given in the bases above by the scalar matrix $a$.
 But $g$ has rank at most $2$, since it factors through the two-dimensional space $\pi Q/\pi N$; hence $a = 0$.
 So $N^2 \subseteq \pi M$.

 Now consider the following multiplication maps:

 Similarly to the previous argument, the composition of the first three maps must be zero, or else the composition of the last three would be a nonzero scalar.
 Since the images of the first map (as $i$ varies) span $N/\pi Q$, the composition of the middle two maps is always zero.
-There are two cases: \begin{enumerate}[(a)] \item The second map is always zero, that is, $N^2 \subseteq \pi N$.
+Since $j$ and $k$ can vary independently and $\pi M/\pi N$ is one-dimensional, there are two cases: \begin{enumerate}[(a)] \item The second map is always zero, that is, $N^2 \subseteq \pi N$.
 This implies that $\pi^{-1} N$ is a quintic ring, as desired. \item The third map is always zero, that is, $MN \subseteq \pi M$.
 We get that $\pi^{-1}\epsilon_i$ is integral over $R$ (look at the characteristic polynomial of its action on $M$), so $R[\pi^{-1}\epsilon_1,\pi^{-1}\epsilon_2,\pi^{-1}\epsilon_3]$ is finitely generated and thus a quintic ring, as desired. \end{enumerate} \end{proof} Note that, in this proof, if the resolvent is not unique, then the extension $Q' \supsetneq Q$ has $(R/\pp)^3 \subseteq Q'/Q$.
-So the following stronger theorem holds: \begin{thm} If $Q$ is a quintic ring such that the $R/\pp$-vector space of congruence classes in $\pi^{-1}Q/Q$ whose elements are integral over $R$ has dimension at most $2$, for each prime $\pp$, then $Q$ has a unique resolvent, which is numerical. \end{thm}
+So the following stronger theorem holds: \begin{thm} If $Q$ is a quintic ring such that the $R/\pp$-vector space of congruence classes in $\pi^{-1}Q/Q$ whose elements are integral over $R$ has dimension at most $2$, for each prime $\pp$, then $Q$ has a unique resolvent. \end{thm}